 *Disclosure: I was sent a free copy of the book in order the participate in this book study.
 All opinions are my own.
-This post also contains Amazon Affiliate links.
+There are Amazon Affiliate and other affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
+You can read our full disclosure policy on our Disclosure Page for more details.

 One of the many benefits from writing this blog has been the amazing people I’ve met.